best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 While the individual components of a neural network are performing essentially quite trivial mathematical operations, when networks are scaled up to include many hidden layers of many neurons (this is where the term deep learning comes from - deep neural networks, meaning neural networks of many layers), they can predict exceptionally complex non-linear patterns.
 An even more surprising feature is they can decide by themselves what these patterns are, they do not need instructions.
 For example, a neural network trained as an image classifier can learn on its own what constitutes an image of a car and what constitutes an image of a bicycle, just by being given examples of each - it does not need a definition of what is 'car-like' or 'bicycle-like' in advance.

 Training a neural network to recognise a pattern or reproduce a non-linear function requires supplying it with enough examples that consist of an input and the desired output.
 From this point onwards, the neural network is trained to find the weights and biases that are needed to reproduce the desired outputs, which is done by gradient descent - loss is calculated, the weights and biases are modified in the direction that reduces loss, and the process repeats until the model converges (see [the drop down section above](#ml-primer) for a primer on loss and gradient descent).
-Gradient descent is implemented differently in the case of neural networks using an algorithm called backpropagation - this is because neural networks can contain a vast quantity of weights, so modifying weights needs to be done as efficiently as possible.
+Gradient descent is implemented differently in the case of neural networks using an algorithm called [backpropagation](https://developers.google.com/machine-learning/glossary#backpropagation).

 ```{figure} ./_static/neural_net_training.png
 ---